kylelau519/pdgQuery/README.md

 This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for more details.

+##23 March 2025 improvement
+Most of the display has been formated and aligned.
+The program migrated from ASCII to UTF-8 to display special greek characters and even bar-characters.
+The program now only works with terminal integrated with UTF-8.
+One known issue causing misalignment is the bar-characters are uniform in bytes and cauing the program misidentifying the visual space.
+The coming improvement is the search engine.
+Currently it works only if you have perfect match.
+Search with aliasing will be implemented soon.

 ## pdgQuery
 Disclaimer: this project is a personal project that aims to learn rust and create some tools for fun under MIT License.